lightning-framework/lightning/README.md

 By default, Lightning will attempt to utilize the MySQL drivers if you have configured a `db` in `Config`.
 You will need to manually import the schema (contained in `src/main/resources/lightning/schema`) into your database.

 TODO: MORE FLEXIBLE OPTIONS COMING SOON!

+### Templates

+By default, Lightning will use FreeMarker templates (via `lightning.templates.FreeMarkerTemplateEngine`).

+If you wish to use a different template system, you must:
+  1. Implement your own engine (`lightning.templates.TemplateEngine`) OR use an alternate engine provided by Lightning.
+  2. Pass your engine to `lightning.Lightning::launch` by configuring dependency-injection on an instance of your engine for the class `TemplateEngine.class`.

+Lightning currently ships with the following template engines:
+  - `lightning.templates.FreeMarkerTemplateEngine` (DEFAULT)

 ### Debug Mode